-Please note Point Puer Boys’ Prison Tour and Isle of the Dead Cemetery Tour will not be running from Monday 13th August to Monday 10th September 2018 inclusive.
-This closure is necessary because our Conservation Team are undertaking work along the walkways on the Isle of the Dead.
-This is to protect the sensitive environment on this small island, allowing for an improved visitor experience in a setting that has significant World Heritage and cultural values.
+Point Puer Boys’ Prison Tour and Isle of the Dead Cemetery Tour will not be running from Wednesday 1st August to Monday 10th September 2018 inclusive.
+We are undertaking important conservation work and upgrading the walkways to protect the sensitive environment of this small island and improve your visitor experience.
+We are offering a new Escape from Port Arthur tour during this period.

 Site entry is included with your combined Point Puer Boys’ Prison and Isle of the Dead tour.

 Tours are subject to availability.

 This tour is conducted outdoors.
 There are no facilities or shelters at Point Puer, so best be prepared for all kinds of Tasmanian weather.